 Length of stay and right to work

-You will be granted an initial leave to remain for one year.
+You will receive an initial leave to remain for one year.
 You can then apply to extend your stay in the UK for another year.
 The maximum period allowed under this category is two years.

 After two years in this category, you may be eligible to apply as a Tier 1 Entrepreneur, provided your business is successful.

-You are allowed to study further, subject to certain conditions.
+You may study further, subject to certain conditions.

 You may not work as a doctor or dentist in training or a professional sportsperson.

 There is no recourse to public funds.